 - Turn Vitamix on to medium-low speed and grind briefly until nuts are a uniform coarse meal.

-- Turn Vitamix up to the highest speed and use the tamper to assist blending.
-Blend until mixture is fluffy, creamy, and smooth but still has a bit of fine-grain like traditional ricotta cheese.
+- Turn Vitamix up to the highest speed and use the tamper to assist with blending.
+Blend until the mixture is fluffy, creamy, and smooth but still has a bit of fine-grain like traditional ricotta cheese.

 - Likely the mixture will be slightly warm at this point.
-Don't blend past a lukewarm temperature and keep a bit of fine-grain in the cheese rather than blending perfectly smooth.
+Don't blend past a lukewarm temperature, and keep a bit of fine grain in the cheese rather than blending perfectly smooth.

 - Your ricotta is ready to eat as is or use in any recipe you like.

-- Store freshly made ricotta in the refrigerator for 3 days or freeze up to three months.
+- Store freshly made ricotta in the refrigerator for 3 days or freeze for up to three months.